Electrician (theatre): Lighting programmer

 The lighting programmer, is a person familiar with the lighting board being used who sits next to or in communication with the lighting designer during "tech".
 He or she is responsible for programming in the lighting cues as dictated to him or her by the lighting designer.
 This saves the designer the time and attention of using the light board and allows him or her to concentrate on building the cues.
 Often, especially in smaller theatres, this person is the Light Board Operator for the show's run.
+They also troubleshoot electrical issues, such as malfunctioning fixtures, dimmers, or control systems, diagnosing problems and implementing solutions quickly to minimize downtime.

 Moving light programmer

 The moving light programmer is a person who specializes in the sometimes complex creation of cues for moving lights.
 For large productions with several moving lights, there may even be a separate control system for the moving lights from that of the "conventional" lighting.
 Some of these lights, in addition to being able to change focus from one location to another, can include many other features such as color and patterns.
 The coordinating of these fixtures can be complex enough to require a dedicated person to program.
+Electricians must be adaptable and innovative, capable of improvising and problem-solving in real-time to meet the evolving needs of the production.